polm/deltos/README.md

 there are still issues.

 - Unicode support is typically mediocre
-- Thinking up titles is hard
+- Thinking up titles is tedious
 - Links break and chaos is unleashed when titles change

 There are downsides to using uuid keys, but I realized I don't really care